evroon/adventofcode/2022/README.md

 # Credits
-The boilerplate of the Rust code in this directory (2022) are based on the Rust setup in https://github.com/bertptrs/adventofcode
+The boilerplate of the Rust code in this directory (2022) is based on the Rust setup in https://github.com/bertptrs/adventofcode